 focus is on the up-front Marketing process for established, technology-based companies, enabling clients to achieve their financial

 and strategic goals with strategy based on facts, not on wishes.
 A broad background in technology lets me to relate to

 technologists.
 Questioning skills developed over forty-seven years of Primary Market Research experience allow me to elicit

 customer input accurately and quickly; and to deliver intelligence, analysis, and actionable recommendations:

 years of marketing experience

-bring forty-three years of Marketing revival experience to your situation, supporting the rebuilding of companies and launch of new
+bring forty-seven years of Marketing revival experience to your situation, supporting the rebuilding of companies and launch of new

 products and fields; which have become worth more than ten Billion dollars.

 Dickinson Medical Systems (BDMS) brought me in to turn around the Patient Monitoring Systems unit after their market position had

 plummeted from #1 to #7, and the Division had become unprofitable and not saleable.